 In the recent release of Xamarin.Essentials (1.1.0) we introduced several new stable features including detect shake, browser customization, and a plethora of platform helpers.
-The team has also been working hard on one of the top requested features, which is around files.
-So to get feedback from developers we snuck in a few preview features into 1.1.0 including the ability to share a file or add a file as an email attachment!
+The team also added the top requested features: file sharing!
 It is extremely easy to get started using these new preview features with just a few lines of code.

 Introducing Xamarin.Essentials 1.1.0!
 Xamarin.Essentials’ built-in Accelerometer API now gives you ability to detect shake movement, Geolocation API detects mock locations, and the Browser API now supports more customization.